 Before You Sell Your Business

 Selling your business should never be your first choice.
-In so many cases, what seems like a permanent downturn is a temporary setback.
-Also, selling your business at a low point will result in an overall loss regarding your profit.
+In many cases, what seems like a permanent downturn is a temporary setback.
+Also, marketing your business at a low point will result in an overall loss regarding your profit.
 It’s almost always better to try and ride out the storm with the help of a business coach than to cut your losses too early in the game.

 Coach Dave